-Early Childhood Speech Therapy Ideas for Autism
+Early Childhood Speech Therapy Ideas for ASD

+Choosing the right speech therapy approach for a child depends on several factors, including the child's age, developmental level, learning style, and personal interest.
 Many children with autism are first diagnosed in early childhood.
 This is an essential time for language skills, and intensive speech therapy can help build meaningful interactions.
-Try some of these ideas:

 In a non-verbal child, try working on animal noises, rather than words.
 Many children with autism have an affinity for animals, and this can build an emotional connection.
 Use toy barns, animal trains, or any other toy that interests the child.

-- "More" is an important word for functional communication, and using swinging or another favorite activity is a great way to encourage the child to try this out.
-Swing the child for a moment or two, and then stop the swing and wait for the child to make the "more" hand sign or say the word "more."
+"More" is an important word for functional communication and using swinging or another favorite activity is a great way to encourage the child to try this out.
+Swing the child for a moment or two and then stop the swing and wait for the child to make the "more" hand sign or say the word "more."

-- Place favorite toys or food items just out of the child's reach but well within view.
+Place favorite toys or food items just out of the child's reach but well within view.
 The child must gesture or ask in some way in order to get the item.
 Encourage the child to take this to the next communication level, such as going from leading the adult by the hand to verbally requesting the item.